 The 6 most popular test automation frameworks – and which one is right for you

 As all developers, QA engineers and business analysts know, ensuring the quality and reliability of the applications we develop is paramount.
-Test automation frameworks have become indispensable tools in achieving these goals, as they help to streamline the testing process, reduce manual effort wherever possible and accelerate release cycles.
+Test automation frameworks have become indispensable tools in achieving these goals, as they help to streamline the testing process, reduce manual testing effort wherever possible and accelerate release cycles.

 However, there are any number of frameworks and tools out there on the market today and choosing the right one can be a challenge.
 In this article, we’re going to provide a comprehensive look at 6 of the most popular testing automation frameworks available as at the time of writing (June 2024) and how to choose one of them for the best outcome – whether you’re focusing on web, mobile or cross-platform testing.